Steps for screening

 Family References and Interviews

-The Family References and Interviews is used for every participant that is going to billet in home.
+The forms "Hosting Contract and Family References" and "Reference Interviews" are used for every participant that is going to billet in home.

 Each host family will need to sign a host contract.